-Find support organisations, books and other resources to help you cope with cancer of unknown primary and its treatment.
+There are lots of organisations, support groups, books, videos and other resources to help you cope with cancer of unknown primary (CUP) and its treatment.

 This coalition of cancer charities raises awareness of less common cancers.
 It aims to move these cancers higher up the political agenda.

 The name comes from the fact that 52% of cancer deaths are due to the less common cancers.
 This includes all cancers except breast, bowel, lung and prostate.